 Must-Have For Film Lovers: 'Best of Warner Bros.
 20 Film Collection: Best Pictures'

-Warner Bros. is celebrating its 90th anniversary this year, and it's comemmorating the milestone by releasing several box sets, including the newly released 20-film collection featuring "Best Pictures."
+Warner Bros. is celebrating its 90th anniversary this year, and the film studio is comemmorating the milestone by releasing several box sets, including the newly released 20-film collection featuring "Best Pictures."

 1929-1942 (A New Era)